Scope

 The guiding principles of setting starting salaries are:

-• To ensure consistency and equity across groups of employees employed in similar jobs
+• to ensure consistency and equity across groups of employees employed in similar jobs

-• To ensure that appointments are made within the incremental points of the advertised grade
+• to ensure that appointments are made within the incremental points of the advertised grade

-• To ensure that appointments are normally made to the first incremental point of the relevant grade
+• to ensure that appointments are normally made to the first incremental point of the relevant grade

-• To ensure that appointment to discretionary points is used in exceptional circumstances and only after authorisation by the Director of Human Resources
+• to ensure that appointment to discretionary points is used in exceptional circumstances and only after authorisation by the Director of Human Resources

 New employees

-New employees will normally be appointed to the first incremental point of the advertised grade i.e. the grade minimum.
+New employees will normally be appointed to the first incremental point of the advertised grade (the grade minimum).
 This reflects the fact that individuals may have the basic skills and competences required for the job, but that it will take them time to gain the experience to perform the job at a fully competent level.
 Any starting salary offered above the grade minimum must be supported by objective justification.
 This evidence may be called for in defending an equal pay claim.
 In the event of Human Resources staff considering the offer of a starting salary above the grade minimum, they will contact the Recruiting Manager for relevant evidence from the recruitment process.

-Consider the following when deciding on a starting salary:
+Consider the following when deciding on a starting salary

-• Previous relevant experience: the successful candidate may have previous relevant experience in the role to which they have been appointed.
+The successful candidate may have previous relevant experience in the role to which they have been appointed.
 While length of experience may be an indicator of future performance, this should not be the sole factor which justifies a salary offer above the grade minimum.

-• Current salaries of existing employees with similar responsibilities and duties: consider the salary profile of existing employees.
+Current salaries of existing employees with similar responsibilities and duties

-• Current salary of successful candidate: this should be verified as part of the reference request with the candidate’s current employer.
+This should be verified as part of the reference request with the candidate’s current employer.

 Externally funded positions